Police submit chargesheet against businessman Tahawwur Rana in 26/11 attacks case | Law-Order

 - India

-Mumbai, Sep 25 ( PTI) The Mumbai police on Monday submitted a chargesheet before a special court here against Pakistani-origin Canadian businessman Tahawwur Rana for his involvement in the November 2008 terror attacks in the metropolis.
+The Mumbai police on Monday submitted a chargesheet before a special court here against Pakistani-origin Canadian businessman Tahawwur Rana for his involvement in the November 2008 Mumbai terror attacks.

-The over 400-page chargesheet was submitted by the Mumbai police's crime branch before the court's registry.
+The over 400-page chargesheet, the fourth in the case so far, was submitted by the Mumbai police's crime branch before the court's registry.

 The document is likely to come up before the special court on Tuesday after completion of the verification process, a government lawyer said.

+As per a senior police officer, they have added Unlawful Activities (Prevention) Act (UAPA) section 39A (offence relating to support given to a terrorist organisation) against Rana in the case.

+''We got some fresh evidence against Rana in the form of statements and documents,'' the officer said, adding this was the fourth chargesheet in the case.

-In a major victory for country's authorities, a US court approved 62-year-old Rana's extradition to India in May to face trial.
+In a major victory for country's authorities, a US court had approved 62-year-old Rana's extradition to India in May this year.

-A total of 166 people, including six Americans, were killed in the 2008 terror attacks in which 10 Pakistani terrorists laid a more than 60-hour siege, striking at iconic and vital locations in the financial capital.
+However, in August, a stay was ordered on the extradition of the businessman for facing trial in India for the 2008 Mumbai terror attacks.

+Rana faces multiple charges for his role in the Mumbai attacks and is known to be associated with Pakistani-American terrorist David Coleman Headley, one of the main conspirators of the 26/11 strikes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)